Arkosen/BreakCA/README.md

 Note: when g=0 QD from GATK is not added, when g=1 QD is added provided the output directory contain file named gark.indels.vcf

-Note:We provide constructed training and testing feature map used for GM12878 cell lines as a zip file.
+Note: We provide constructed training and testing feature map used for GM12878 cell lines as a zip file.